 Instructions for dumbbell: Stand with your feet about shoulder length apart with a dumbbell in your right hand.
 Lift your elbow up and point it outward, forming a 90 degree angle at the elbow between your upper arm and lower arm.
 The dumbbell should be hanging in your hand with your fist pointing toward the ground.
 Now lift the dumbbell outward, going in an arc from 6 o’clock to 12 o’clock.
 Reverse the motion to lower the weight back down, maintaining the 90 degree angle, to complete one rep. Be sure to switch arms after a set.

 Instructions for cable machine or resistance bands: Set up the cable or band on your right side so the grip is resting about 2-3 inches above your waist.
 Grab the grip with your left hand across your body, with your thumb facing the ceiling and curl the weight counterclockwise from 3 o’clock to 12 o’clock, focusing on your rotator cuff and trying not to use your arm muscles or move your elbow.
 Relax your arm and let the grip contract back to the starting position for one rep. When you’re finished with one arm, turn your body around and do the same thing for the other arm.
+You can view a visual of this exercise in the video above as well.

 Now that we’ve covered all the exercises, let’s turn to the equipment you’ll need if you can’t get to a gym.